(And One It Didn't)

 Unfortunately, whilst 90% of the Colour Sergeants in the British Army at the time probably did resemble Green, Frank Bourne didn't.

 Firstly he was short and secondly he was only 24 years old, the youngest Colour Sergeant in the Army at the time.
 Far from being solid and unimaginative he was a bright fellow who today would have gone straight to officer training school.
-He did eventually become an officer, dying a full Colonel in 1945, but only after he had saved up enough money to live in the snobbish world of the British Officer.
+He did eventually become an officer, dying a full Colonel in 1945 - the last survivor of Rorke's Drift - but only after he had saved up enough money to live in the snobbish world of the British Officer.

 Class isn't really something that usually crops up in films like this, but maybe it should, for Bourne was clearly far more of an Officer and a Gentleman than many of the people who led him into battle.